-Google Ads 2025 Shake-Up: Rising CPC and What It Means for Small Businesses
+Google Ads 2025 Shake-Up: Rising CPCs and What It Meant for Small Businesses

 Google Ads costs are rising in 2025

-Google Ads 2025 Shake-Up: Rising CPC and What It Means for Small Businesses
+Google Ads 2025 Shake-Up: Rising CPCs and What It Meant for Small Businesses

-Google Ads has seen major changes in 2025 that affect how ads appear on search results and how much advertisers pay per click.
-Two key developments stand out:
+Google Ads saw major changes in 2025 that affected how ads appear on search results and how much advertisers pay per click.
+Two key developments stood out:

-• Multiple Ads per Domain on One SERP: A new update now allows the same advertiser’s ads to appear in different positions on a single Search Engine Results Page (SERP).
-This change, rolled out in April 2025, alters long-standing “double serving” rules and could impact competition on the page.
+• Multiple Ads per Domain on One SERP: A new update allows the same advertiser’s ads to appear in different positions on a single Search Engine Results Page (SERP).
+This change, rolled out in April 2025, altered long-standing “double serving” rules and could impact competition on the page.

-• Significant CPC Increases: Across Google Ads, the cost-per-click (CPC) has surged in 2025 compared to 2024.
+• Significant CPC Increases: Across Google Ads, the cost-per-click (CPC) surged in 2025 compared to 2024.
 Industry benchmark data shows double-digit percentage increases in average CPC, with some sectors experiencing dramatic jumps.
-We’ll explore data on these trends and dissect why CPCs are rising – from higher advertiser demand and auction changes to macroeconomic factors – and what it means for advertisers.
+This report explores data on these trends and dissects why CPCs are rising – from higher advertiser demand and auction changes to macroeconomic factors – and what it means for advertisers.

-In this comprehensive report, we’ll explain each change with data-driven insights and charts, and provide perspective for small business advertisers (including DIY marketers and those working with agencies) on how these changes might affect their campaigns, performance, and budgeting.
+In this comprehensive report, we explain each change with data-driven insights and charts, and provide perspective for small business advertisers (including DIY marketers and those working with agencies) on how these changes affected their campaigns, performance, and budgeting.
 All insights are based on verifiable sources like official Google updates and respected industry analyses.
 Let’s dive in.

 Multiple Ads from the Same Domain on One SERP (April 2025 Update)